|Six Nations: France v Scotland|

 Tait: "France scored after a couple of minutes.
 A big break by Thomas Castaignede and finished off by Emile Ntamack.
 Castaignede had to go off straight away.
 It was no harm getting rid of him."

 Reid: "When they scored in the first few minutes it was like, 'This is bloody typical.
-I've waited four years to get my second cap and we're gonna get absolutely cuffed'.
+I've waited four years to get my second cap and we're gonna get absolutely cuffed.'
 Within a few minutes, Kenny was making a break and Glenn was making a break and we're under the bar.
 And then we're under the bar again."

 Bulloch: "Glenn cut them to ribbons.
 Martin Leslie got our first try, Alan got our second, Gregor got our third and his fourth in four games.
 You were pinching yourself.
 'What on earth is happening here?'
 We'd watched France do that to teams for years.
 They did it to us two years running."

 Tait: "It was fearless stuff.
 We attacked from everywhere and they didn't have an answer.
 They scored to make it 21-12 to us but we just went downfield and got a fourth.
 Glenn cut through again and I scored.
 I did an Ellery Hanley celebration.
 I played alongside Ellery for four years and when he used to score he would go over to the crowd, nod to them and then nonchalantly flop over.
 He was my hero.
 The best player I ever played with.
-I done it for one of my tries.
-I ran behind the sticks, dropped to my knees, looked up to crowd and then flopped over."
+I did it for one of my tries.
+I ran behind the sticks, dropped to my knees, looked up to the crowd and then flopped over."

 Logan: "Martin Leslie got a fifth after a big bust by Gregor.
 That made it 33-12.
 Then they score and it was 33-19.
 The first half was a blur.
 In attack, it felt easy.
 It felt like we didn't know anything else apart from just going for it.
 I remember Jim Telfer saying beforehand that if we're going to beat these guys then we had to cut loose.
 We weren't getting into an arm wrestle with them."